PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 behavior.
 Preserve `include_prefix=False`, the optional generic-layout policy, and all three production forms.
 Commit and push only; do not create or update a pull request.

+## Late QKV mutation evidence characterization checkpoint

+The QKV orchestration owner serves three production policies: required prefix plus bridge, bridge only, and optional generic layout plus bridge.
+The terminal form uses `include_prefix=False`.
+Its generic layout and required bridge owners both may prune on zero rewrites, and generic layout also returns non-mutating `iterations`, so raw counters alone are insufficient.

+Strict expected-failure coverage requires the runner and private delegate to return the ordered one- or two-result tuple for all three policies.
+A pure summary must validate tuple length and emit a stable schema of four layout, four prefix, two bridge, and one net-prune counter, with inactive-family zeros and no `iterations`.
+The terminal production form must capture starting tensor count, raw results, and normalized `_late_qkv_stats` between shape-extract and the staged split/conv bridge.
+No reconciliation guard changes.

+At implementation, preserve all invocation defaults and orders, return raw results through both layers, add the fixed pure summary, and stage only the terminal call.
+Validate all policies, malformed lengths, summary filtering, net pruning, shared pass state, boundary structure, core, pass efficiency, architecture, and TensorFlow import blocking sequentially.
+Commit and push only; do not create or update a pull request.